Building Energy and Water Scoring (BEWS)

 Green stylized buildings with a white leaf and electrical plug symbol, representing sustainable or energy-efficient urban development.png

-Reporting Deadline: June 1
+Reporting Deadline: June 1 (for reporting previous year):

 2025 Reporting Link